Best Flooring for Resale Value 2023

 The flooring that increases the resale value of your home or simply increases the likelihood of a quick sale has remained pretty consistent over the decades.
 Here are attractive, quality, best flooring options that will set your home apart and help you earn the highest resale value when you put it on the market.

 Whether you choose solid hardwood flooring or engineered wood flooring makes little difference in ROI.
 Choose the one that works best for the location in which it will be installed and your region’s climate (engineered wood for humid locations, engineered or solid hardwood for dry climates).

 Hardwood flooring has a wow-factor that some home flooring pros believe will bring back 2+ times its cost when you sell.
 A more conservative estimate would be 1 to 1.5 times its cost.
 If real wood isn’t suitable for your home, then take a look at ceramic tile that looks like wood, which is is enjoying a surge of popularity right now.

 By the way, if you currently have old hardwood flooring, refinishing it instead of replacing it can significantly boost your return on investment.
 This is seriously worth considering as it costs far less to refinish, and the result is the same – a floor with a “brand new” look to it.

-If your purpose is to spruce up your home in preparation for putting it on the market, carpeting is a cost-effective choice.
+We can say this with confidence: If your purpose is to spruce up your home in preparation for putting it on the market, carpeting is a cost-effective choice.
 Replacing old, worn and possibly smelly carpeting or rugs with new will make a big difference in the eyes and noses of those shopping for a new house.

 Potential buyers will see vinyl flooring in good condition and think, “that looks good for now, and we can always upgrade it in a few years.”